-We’re giving care tailored especially for you and your needs
+Our care is tailored especially for you and your needs

-Whether you’re finding things too much to cope with at home, or you have a medical condition, we’ll give you the right care for your needs.
+Whether you’re now finding things too difficult to stay living at home, or you have a medical condition, or you’ve had a fall, when you move into PAC residential aged care you will receive the right care for your needs.

 If things change with your health down the track, be assured that in consultation with you and your family, we can adjust your care to the specific help you need.